juniocezar/quickstart-sidecar-terraform-aws-ecs/README.md

 ## Usage

 1. From your control plane (https://_tenant_.app.cyral.com) create a new sidecar and select Custom as the deployment type.
-1. Save the infromation for the steps below.
+1. Save the information for the steps below.
 1. Clone this repository and go to the `sidecar_ecs` directory.
 1. Create a sidecar_values.tfvars file in with the following content: